First Nations Consultation

 Visit Website

-STZ'UUMINUS FIRST NATION
+STZ'UMINUS FIRST NATION

 Stz’uminus First Nation are a Coast Salish People who have lived around the Salish Sea for thousands of years.
-Their reserve lands total 1270.9 hectares composed of four reserves across the west coast of Vancouver Island.
+Their reserve lands total 1270.9 hectares composed of four reserves across the east coast of Vancouver Island.
 The most populated reserve is Chemainus 13 between Ladysmith Bay and Kuleet Bay.
 Stz’uminus land code has been in effect since 2013.

-Stz’uminus First Nation has 1372 members living on and off reserve.
+Stz’uminus First Nation has 1,300 members living on and off reserve.

 Visit Website